 While there are no medications that have been specifically developed for Borderline Personality Disorder treatment there are medication therapies focused on symptom patterns.
 Anti-depressants, mood stabilizers, and anti-psychotic medications can be used to reduce symptoms that are most debilitating and which interfere with therapy.

-BPD patients in treatment frequently need hospitalization if self-injurious behavior or suicidal thoughts are present.
-Residential treatment is often very helpful if the program includes DBT and a structured living environment.
-In-residence clinical treatment of the type provided by BlueSky Behavioral Health's Enhanced Treatment Program can be very valuable.
+BPD patients in treatment may need hospitalization if self-injurious behavior or suicidal thoughts are present.
+Structured supportive housing and the clinical treatment of the type provided by BlueSky Behavioral Health's Enhanced Treatment Program can be very valuable.
 Our intensive daily therapies are combined with a safe living environment and the assistance of a life coach.
 These three components work together to help our clients in Borderline Personality Disorder treatment reach their recovery goals.

-With an extended period of treatment that includes abstinence from drugs and alcohol and a healthy support system people with Borderline Personality Disorder can exit the borderline zone and enter into a more stable and satisfying pattern of living.
+With an extended period of treatment that includes abstinence from drugs and alcohol and a healthy support system people with Borderline Personality Disorder can exit the severe symptoms of BPD and enter into a more stable and satisfying pattern of living.